-These were the first observations that led me to suspect that the verbal and the mechanic conditioned positive reinforcers were by no means the same.
-Since parts of the verbal reinforcer (the body language and facial expression) were untaught, I later coined the term “semi-conditioned reinforcer” and classified it as such.
+These were the first observations that led me to suspect that the verbal and the mechanic conditioned positive reinforcers were not the same.
+Since parts of the verbal reinforcer (the body language and facial expression) were untaught, I later coined the term, “semi-conditioned reinforcer” and classified it as such.

-If you ask me today, I’ll answer you without hesitating that the most powerful tool you have when working with animals is yourself.
-If you control yourself, your body language, your facial expressions and the little, you say, you’ll achieve what you pretend and more.
+If you ask me, today, I’ll answer you without hesitating that the most powerful tool you have when working with animals is yourself.
+If you control yourself, your body language, your facial expressions and the little that you say, you’ll achieve what you pretend and more.

 After all, this shouldn’t come as a surprise.
-Interacting with someone is not merely a question of conditioning a series of behaviors—it is, foremost, creating a relationship.
+Interacting with someone is not merely a question of conditioning a series of behaviors—it is, mainly, creating a relationship.